gr8lawrence/gr8lawrence.github.io/_posts/2023-10-02-visualize_patient_geography.md

 ```
 A little bit of geographical knowledge tells us the county names are stored in the column
 named `subregion`, and they are all lower-case while without the trailing "County" as in `zip_sub`!
-To match this, we need to change the column storing county names in `zip_sub`.
+To match this, we make some changes to the column storing county names in `zip_sub`:
 ```R
 zip_sub <- zip_sub %>%
   # extract county names and set the first latter to lower case